 As a courtesy, I gave her my name and she proposed dates and times to attend that might be best for me.
 She told me to come see her and she would find me a seat to sit and observe.
 True to her word, when I arrived, she found me a seat in a tight corner.
 After I was seated, the BOE members were very accommodating.
 Everyone got situated before allowing property owners to come in.

 I share this story because if you really want to observe a BOE hearing first-hand, you should be able to do it.
 You simply have to call the BOE Office and ask.
 They might be surprised at the request but they should be able to accommodate you.

 What happens in a BOE hearing is very routine and repetitive from the perspective of the tax assessors, BOE members, and BOE clerk’s perspective.
 They attend week after week during BOE hearing season.
 However, it is definitely anything but routine if you have NEVER attended a BOE hearing.

 Keep in mind, there are 159 counties in Georgia, with their own tax assessor offices, BOE clerks, and BOE members.
 Each county has different staff, buildings, and room facilities.
-That means there is very likely that there will be minor differences in how BOE hearings operate from one county to another.
+That means there is very likely that there will be differences in how BOE hearings operate from one county to another.